illinois-cs419/illinois-cs419.github.io/index.md

 ## [Piazza](piazza.com/illinois/fall2019/cs418/home) ##
 We will use Piazza for answering questions and administering the course.

 Click the header to join/view the forum.
 You do not need a passcode.
-If you want to use a non-`illinois.edu` email address on Piazza, then send an email from your `illinois.edu` mail account to the course instructor with the email address you want to use, and we will add you manually.

 ## Course Staff ##
 See the [schedule for office hours](/officehours).